Danielg212/vue-workshop/part-1.md

   # Hello and welcome to part 1 of Vue+TS workshop

-  In this part we will create the vue components first of all, we want our todo app to have the following functionallity as a start:
+   In this part we will create the vue components.

+   First of all, we want our todo app to have the following functionallity as a start:

   - adding a new task and mark task as done
   - display list of tasks